 Known Preventative Measures

 Because there is no cause of these tumors, there are no true preventative measures.
 Always do your best to keep your dog at its healthiest.
-Plenty of exercise, proper diet, and annual trips to the veterinarian are some of the ways to keep your dog in its best shape.
+Plenty of exercises, a proper diet, and annual trips to the veterinarian are some of the ways to keep your dog in its best shape.

 Naturally, you can always pay close attention to any trauma that may happen to your dog and consult your veterinarian on the best course of action to avoid further injury from occurring.